 Post 1: It’s important to remember to #Call811 a few days before planting trees this #ArborDay to prevent underground utility damage and connectivity.

 Post 2:

-Planting trees this #ArborDay? #call811 or submit a dig request online a few days prior to digging.
+Planting trees this #ArborDay? #Call811 or submit a dig request online a few days prior to digging.
 Call811.com to learn more

-1⃣ Buy trees🌳

-2⃣ #Call811 and wait the required time to have the approximate location of utility lines located📱

-3⃣ Know what’s below⬇️ and dig safely!